Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation: Introduction

 \section{Introduction}

-Secure multi-party computation and other forms of computing on cryptographically protected data (such as homomorphic encryption) open up possibilities for great utilization and analysis of private data distributed across different domains which otherwise might not be feasible due to the sensitive nature of the data.
-For example, analysis of health-related records and medical images distributed across different medical facilities and extracting cues from them lead to medical advances and more effective treatment of cancers or rare medical conditions without the need to see the records themselves.
+Secure multi-party computation and other forms of computing on cryptographically protected data (such as homomorphic encryption) open up possibilities for great utilization and analysis of private data distributed across different domains, which otherwise might not be feasible due to the sensitive nature of the data.
+For example, analysis of health-related records and medical images distributed across different medical facilities and extracting cues from them lead to medical advances without the need to see the records themselves.
 Today, data analysis practices by researchers are hindered by laws regulating access to health data in different countries and analyzing medical data at scale presents challenges.
-Similarly, analyzing sensitive data such as salaries to understand disparities by gender, race or other aspects of marginalized groups can supply decision makers with important information and empower them to address the disparities.
+Similarly, analyzing sensitive data such as salaries to understand disparities by gender, race, or other types of marginalization can supply decision makers with important information and empower them to address the disparities.
 This was the case with the Boston area gender pay gap surveys~\cite{bwwc2016,bwwc2017,lap16,lap16b,lap18} that initiated in 2015 and ran through 2017 with more participants and data analysis by additional categories including race.
-More broadly, wider adoption of privacy-preserving technologies, and secure computation in particular, can lead to higher security standards and practices for a broad range of different aspects of our lives.
+More broadly, wider adoption of privacy-preserving technologies, and secure computation in particular, can lead to higher security standards and practices for a broad range of different aspects of our society.

-Secure computation techniques have advanced significantly in recent decades in terms of their speed, availability of implementations, and tools to facilitate their use for a variety of applications.
+Secure computation techniques have seen significant advances in recent decades in terms of their speed, as well as availability of implementations and tools to facilitate their use for a variety of applications.
 Tech giants such as Google and Apple started using secure computation techniques in their products~\cite{google-ads,walker2019,ion2020,bhowmick2021apple} and the number of start-up companies offering related products is growing (see, e.g., \cite{partisia,inpher,ligero,nthparty}).
-However, a number of fundamental questions still need to be addressed by the research community in order to make secure computation products common place.
+However, a number of fundamental questions still need to be addressed by the research community in order to make secure computing practices common place.